In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

-* Print out the verification of completion and give it to your team’s manager prior to credential checks.
+* Print out the verification of completion and give it to your team’s manager.

 * Click here for SafeSport Training.

-Midget Major AAA, Midget Minor AAA and Junior players are not eligible for JV teams.
+AAA players (with the exception of those in 9th grade) and Junior players are not eligible for JV teams.
 All other players, regardless of year in school are able to play on a JV team.
-However, we suggest reserving JV for younger, less skilled players and fielding a second Varsity team at a lower tier if you have an abundance of older, more skilled players.

-We also suggest rostering a smaller Varsity team and then pulling JV players up to Varsity as needed.
-Once a JV player has played in 4 Varsity games they are no longer eligible for JV.
-The same 4 game rule applies to players being pulled up to a higher tier Varsity or JV from a lower tier Varsity or JV team.
+We suggest rostering a smaller top level team and then pulling players up from a second/lower team, if your club has one, as needed.
+Once a player has played in 4 higher level games they are no longer eligible to return to the lower level team.

 HPHL forms it’s teams around schools and school boundaries, so prior to telling a player from another school that he can play for you, please check with the league.

 Each team has a certain number of hours for ice touches allowed.
 It is up to the team how to use that ice.
 It can be used for tryouts, practices, and/or non-league games.
 If you plan to hold tryouts, your team manager will need to work with the scheduler to select times and dates.
 Anyone that plans to be on the ice MUST be registered with USA Hockey as either a player or coach.
 Volunteers, even if registered, are not allowed on the ice.